APNIC-Labs/draft-kskroll-sentinel/README.md

       three queries.
 In such a case, no determination about the capabilities of this DNS resolver farm can be made.

+Huston, et al.           Expires January 3, 2019                [Page 7]

+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

    Note that SERVFAIL might be cached according to Section 7 of [RFC2308] for up to 5 minutes and a positive answer for up to its TTL.

-Huston, et al.          Expires December 13, 2018               [Page 7]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

    If a client directs these three queries to a single resolver, the responses should allow the client to determine the capability of the